ScraperHub/facebook-scraper/README.md

 Sign up at crawlbase.com, get your API token, and start making requests.

 ### What are the common issues people face when scraping Facebook data?
-Common issues include getting blocked, CAPTCHAs, and rate limiting - all of which our service handles automatically.
+Common issues include getting blocked, CAPTCHA, and rate limiting - all of which our service handles automatically.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with ❤️ by the Crawlbase team
 - Powered by enterprise-grade infrastructure
-- Serving 10,000+ satisfied customers worldwide
+- Serving 70,000+ satisfied customers worldwide

 ## 🔗 Links